superfaceai/one-sdk-js/README.md

 Package publishing is done through GitHub release functionality.

-Draft a new release to publish a new version of the package.
+[Draft a new release](https://github.com/superfaceai/superface/releases/new) to publish a new version of the package.

 Use semver for the version tag.
 It must be in format of `v<major>.<minor>.<patch>`.

-Github Actions workflow will pick up the release and publish it as one of the packages.
+Github Actions workflow will pick up the release and publish it as one of the [packages](https://github.com/superfaceai/superface/packages).

 ## Usage

-To perform a usecase, you need a Provider instance.
+To perform a usecase you need a Provider instance.
 You can either fetch one from registry, or create your own.

 ### ServiceFinderQuery
 To perform a usecase by fetching ASTs from registry, use `ServiceFinderQuery`: